GoogleCloudPlatform/professional-services/examples/terraform/druid-migration/README.md

 # Launch Druid on Compute Engine using Terraform

-Using this code repository users can launch there  Druid cluster on GCP using terraform.
+This can be used to provision Druid Cluster on GCP using Terraform

 ## Resources to launch